-The purpose of the Coronavirus Emergency Supplemental Funding (CESF) Program is to provide funding to eligible States, units of local government, and federally recognized tribal governments to support a broad range of activities to prevent, prepare for, and respond to the coronavirus.
+The purpose of the Coronavirus Emergency Supplemental Funding (CESF) Pro provide funding to eligible States, units of local governments to support a broad range of activities to prevent, prepare for, and respond to the coronavirus.
 Funded projects or initiatives may include, but are not limited to, overtime, equipment (including law enforcement and medical personal protective equipment), hiring, supplies (such as gloves, masks, sanitizer), training, travel expenses (particularly related to the distribution of resources to the most impacted areas), and addressing the medical needs of inmates in state, local, and tribal prisons, jails, and detention centers.